jayanam/fast-carve/README.md

-# fast-carve
+# Fast Carve
-Hardsurface utility Blender addon for fast boolean and bevel operations
+Hardsurface utility Blender addon for quick and easy boolean and bevel operations